dwightjack/yuzu/packages/core/README.md

 ### ES6+ usage

-Import `Component` constructor into your project and extend it
+Import `Component` into your project and extend it

 ```js
 import { Component } from '@yuzu/core';